9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 “What I like to do in my young puppy classes is actually have sound effects, and I suggest that young puppy owners play fireworks, play sirens, play loud sounds on low while the dog is doing something they enjoy,” Semel says.
 “So maybe playing fetch or doing some training to help desensitize them and counter condition them to these sounds.”

 Over time, parents can increase the noise, or when encountering loud noises outside, go hard on the praise and treats.
 Semel also recognizes that things happen, and sometimes dogs are not prepared.
 Her own dog developed a noise phobia late in life, which can be common as dogs age.
 A last-minute strategy is to exercise your dog prior to the event, like taking them for a long walk an hour before the firework show.
+“You might have to change your schedule for the day, but it’s worth it,” she says.

 Tick watch

-Summer is also hiking season, so be sure to check dogs after outdoor adventures and make sure to administer their tick medication as directed.
+East coasters are well aware of the growing tick problem and thus the growing tick-borne disease problem for humans and pets alike.
+Summer is hiking season, so be sure to inspect your dog’s coat after outdoor adventures and administer their tick medication as directed.

 Beach Days: Saltwater and sand

+It’s not just water, either; the land poses some hazards, too.
 Sand is almost as dangerous as saltwater, especially if you have a pup who loves to chase balls on the beach.
 “It’s more common in the South with beach-dwelling pets, versus beach-visiting pets, but sand impactions can definitely happen and be challenging,” Dr. Liff says.
 “I’ve only seen it once; I was working down by the shore, but it does happen and shore-based communities see it more.”

 Make sure that whatever has gone in, comes out the other end.
 And, again, if the pup is exhibiting any issues after a beach day, go to the vet immediately.